cnorick/curse-of-strahd-notes/Music Compiled.md

 Go into view mode to have full control

-Test
-![[Into The Mists - An Epic Curse Of Strahd Soundtrack By Travis Savoie - 001 Introduction [uLpRctqGTWw].m4a]] Introduction - Into the Mists
+Introduction - Into the Mists
 ![[Into The Mists - An Epic Curse Of Strahd Soundtrack By Travis Savoie - 001 Introduction [uLpRctqGTWw].m4a#loop]]